 It is really helpful for these young puppies and kittens to start on Pet Plus as early as possible as it supplies the nutrients they need to support their development.
 In the wild, their mothers would be bringing them freshly caught herbivores to eat, so that is what we need to replicate for our pets.

 In the wild, after their mother's milk, puppies and kittens would get fresh herbivores to eat

 The immature immune system of young puppies and kittens is supported naturally by their mothers' milk (colostrum at first) until they are 12-16 weeks old, but we tend to wean them at 8-10 weeks old, denying them that support.
 It is essential that we provide a top quality nutritional supplement to support them through this extremely stressful stage.

 Stressful Times For Puppies And Kittens

 Puppies and kittens are often vaccinated at 6-8 weeks (a complete waste of time!), again at 10 weeks (another mistake), then taken away from their litter mates their mother and the home they have known all their lives, wormed with some noxious chemical and taken to a new environment and expected to sleep in the dark in an unfamiliar environment alone.
 What a terrifying experience that must be!

-That is super-stress, isn't it?
+That is super-stressful, isn't it?

-The very least we can do to support these babies is give them decent nutrition, so start them on Pet Plus as soon as possible.
+The very least we can do to support these babies is give them decent nutrition, so start them on PET Plus as soon as possible.

 What's The Best Food For Puppies And Kittens?